bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 y = y << 1
 ```

 So, if the value of `x` is higher than `0xff` we perform some operation on the variable `verification_byte`.
-Then we remove `0x100` from the value (This will be crucial later).
+Then we remove `0x100` from the value (Note this as it will be crucial later).

-Now, after some time it was observed that the `verification_byte` is being used a single flag of sorts.
-Let me explain.

-The computation `y = y << 1` is the giveaway line, it progressivly creates a binary value with more right hand zeros
+Now, after some time it was observed that the `verification_byte` is being used a flag variable.
+The computation `y = y << 1` is the giveaway line, it progressively creates a binary value with more right hand zeros

 ```
 e.g